pkunc/domino-charts/docs/providers.md

 ## Azure AKS
-- Kubernetes manager service, by Microsoft.
+- Kubernetes managed service, by Microsoft.
 - Several  **StorageClesses** created in the cluster, of of the box. \
   You can use _managed-csi_ (default) or _managed-csi-premium_, for example. \
   All classes are enabled for Volume Expansion.